Best time to visit Argentina

 Misiones and Corrientes

 Located in the northeast of Argentina, the Misiones and Corrientes provinces have subtropical climates, with average temperatures of 16-18°C in the winter and 25°C in the summer (sometimes peaking at 40°C).
-The Corrientes benefits from a relatively mild climate, however the Misiones is the wettest region of the country, with no dry season and heavy rainfall (especially at night).
-The humidity here is between 75 and 90%, and in both provinces you’ll find strong winds hailing from the east.
+The Corrientes benefits from a relatively mild climate, while the Misiones is the wettest region of the country, with no dry season and heavy rainfall (especially at night).
+The humidity here is between 75 and 90%, and in both provinces, you’ll find strong winds hailing from the east.

 Cordoba and Central Sierra